 2.1.
 Discussion on algorithmic networks.
 In this section we will define a general mathematical model for the study of networked machines which can share information with each other across their respective network while performing their computations.
-We want to define it in a general sense in order to allow future variations, to add specificities and to extend the model presented in Section 3, while still being able to formally grasp a mathematical analysis of systemic features like the emergence of information and complexity along with its related phenomena:
+We want to define it in a general sense in order to allow future variations, to add specificities and to extend the model presented in Section 3, while still being able to formally grasp a mathematical analysis of systemic features like the emergence of information and complexity along with its related phenomena: for example, the expected emergent open-endedness in our case (see discussion 3.1 and Section 4).

-$^{^{1}}$ As established as our measure of fitness or payoff.
+&lt;sup>1 As established as our measure of fitness or payoff.
 See Section 3.

-$^{^{2}}$ Or just to trigger EEOE, if the graph is static.
-See 9.1.
+$^2$ Or just to trigger EEOE, if the network is static.
+See Note 9.1 and Definition 3.4.